AlloyCI/alloy-runner/docs/commands/README.md

 ## Configuration file

-GitLab Runner configuration uses the [TOML] format.
+Alloy Runner configuration uses the [TOML] format.

 The file to be edited can be found in:

-1. `/etc/gitlab-runner/config.toml` on \*nix systems when gitlab-runner is executed as super-user (`root`)
+1. `/etc/alloy-runner/config.toml` on \*nix systems when alloy-runner is executed as super-user (`root`)
-1. `~/.gitlab-runner/config.toml` on \*nix systems when gitlab-runner is executed as non-root
+1. `~/.alloy-runner/config.toml` on \*nix systems when alloy-runner is executed as non-root
 1. `./config.toml` on other systems